 Summary of Process for EUA Issuance

-The flow chart below provides a summary of the process for Emergency Use Authorization (EUA) issuance.
+The flow chart above provides a summary of the process for Emergency Use Authorization (EUA) issuance.

 Description of chart: